 “I’m telling you that ‘thing’ upstairs isn’t my daughter…”

-Prepare for an unforgettable evening of terror inspired by true events, The Exorcist arrives at the Phoenix Theatre this October.
+Prepare for an unforgettable evening of terror inspired by true events, The Exorcist has arrived at the Phoenix Theatre.
 Experience this unsettling tale of demonic possession live, who knows what could happen in that room… This spectacular theatrical event will remain with you for many days (and nights) to come.

 In 1973, Blatty’s epic novel was transformed into what is often referred to as the greatest horror film ever made.
 ‘The Exorcist’ won two Academy Awards, took $193 million at the box office ($893.78 million adjusted for inflation) and remains an all-time favourite for horror film enthusiasts across the globe.

 Six-time Olivier Award-winner and theatre favourite Ian McKellen voices the demon.

 Joining him are Jenny Seagrove playing Chris MacNeil, Peter Bowles as Father Lankester Merrin, Adam Garcia as Father Damien Karras, Clare Louise Connolly as Regan, Todd Boyce as Doctor Strong, Mitchell Mullen as Doctor Klein, Elliot Harper as Father Joe and Tristram Wymark as Burke.

 After drugs, medical tests, psychiatrists and doctors are all unable to help, a desperate mother turns to two priests, Father Merrin and Father Karras, for advice about her daughter’s alarming behaviour.
 Abnormal strength, speaking in what seems to be a male voice and spider-walking are just a few of Regan’s many terrifying symptoms.